 So, You still have the opportunity to move ahead in your career in SAP Business Intelligence.
 Mindmajix offers advanced SAP BI Interview Questions 2023 that help you in cracking your interview & acquire a dream career as SAP BI Developer.

 Business intelligence (BI) is a broad category of application programs and technologies for gathering, storing, analyzing, and providing access to data to help enterprise users make better business decisions.
 BI applications include the activities of decision support, query and reporting, online analytical processing (OLAP), statistical analysis, forecasting, and data mining.

 OLAP means Online Analytical Processing.
-It is a database which contain Historical data and the oldest data which is used to the business people.
+It is a database that contains historical data and the oldest data which is used by business people.

 It comes from the data you have put in an OLTP database.
 OLTP means Online Transaction Processing.

 |Explore - SAP BI BO Interview Questions for more information|

 Data Integrity is about eliminating duplicate entries in the database.
 Data integrity means no duplicate data.

 Indices/Indexes are used to locate needed records in a database table quickly.
 BW uses two types of indices, B-tree indices for regular database tables and bitmap indices for fact tables and aggregate tables.

 KPIs are industry-recognized measurements on which to base critical business decisions.